MATLAB® adds default methods named

 all MATLAB classes that do not implement their own methods with

 those names.
 These methods are not visible, but create the default

 The default simple display consists of the following parts:

 A header showing the class name, and the dimensions for nonscalar arrays.

 A list of all nonhidden public properties, shown in the order of definition in the class.

 The actual display depends on whether the object is scalar or nonscalar.
 Also, there are special displays for a scalar handle to a deleted object and empty object arrays.
 Objects in all of these states are displayed differently if the objects have no properties.

-to the simple display:
+items to the simple display: